philw-23/zoomcamp-de/WK3_Data_Warehouse/HW3/solutions.md

 }
 ```

-The DAGwill scrape the URLs from the website, validate the existence of our bucket (and create it if now), and then write the data to the bucket.
-The data is written in chunks with a folder hierarchy of `<year>/<month file>`, and will skip writing data if a matching structure already exists to save time.
+The DAG will scrape the URLs from the website, validate the existence of our specified GCS bucket (create it if it doesn't exist), and write the specified data to the bucket.
+The data is written in chunks to a folder hierarchy of `<year>/<month file>`, and will skip writing data if a matching folder structure already exists.
 All data can be forced to be written by setting the DAG parameter `force_overwrite=True`.
 The corresponding tasks for the DAG are present in the `plugins/tasks/taxi_tasks.py` file

 Commands for answers in this HW will be provided using both google cloud console commands and python API calls.
 The below commands will create the BigQuery external table from our GCS bucket and the standard BigQuery table from our external table